wp-plugins/woocommerce-direct-variation-link/readme.txt

 6. That's it, you should be able to use get variables with your variable products now

 == Changelog ==

+= 1.0.3 =
+* More compatible texhnique for selecting variations, compatible with variation swatches, and other plugins that provide a custom variable products view / functionality.

 = 1.0.2 =
 * Removed the need to put 'pa_' infront variables.